 NOTE 2: This event can only be subscribed as part of an AF session with required QoS (described in clause 6.1.3.22).

+If the AF requests the PCF to report 5GS transmission jitter parameters (e.g. UL transmission jitter, DL transmission jitter or round trip packet transmission jitter between UE and PSA UPF), the PCF will derive the jitter value based on the QoS Monitoring reports received from the SMF and send the jitter value to the AF.